1601-mma2013/Maze-Runner/README.md

 >- To Pay Attention to All the elements around.

 Risk
-- The risk of using marker Augmented reality is the marker might not be able to be detected.
-The game might keep restarting while the marker signal lost.
+- The Vistor might be find it hard to

 Obstacles
 - This project is placed in darkplace, the light souce might not be enough, the other projected project might produce some unwanted light source to interfere the webcam to detect the marker.